-TDC under Ally's executive-compensation program is primarily composed of cash base salary, annual cash-based incentive awards, and long-term equity-based incentive awards.
+Total compensation under Ally's executive-compensation program is primarily composed of cash base salary, annual cash-based incentive awards, and long-term equity-based incentive awards.

-Total Pay Mix - As illustrated in the table below, the TDC target mix for our CEO is 40% cash, which is composed of both base salary and annual cash-based incentives, and 60% long-term equity-based incentives.
-The TDC target mix for our other NEOs is 50% cash and 50% long-term equity-based incentives.
-Long-term equity-based incentives awarded to NEOs are granted in the form of performance-based PSUs for 50% of the value and time-based RSUs for the remaining 50% of the value.
+Total Pay Mix - As illustrated in the following table, the target mix of compensation for our CEO is 40% cash, which is composed of both base salary and annual cash-based incentives, and 60% long-term equity-based incentives.
+The target mix for our other NEOs is 50% cash and 50% long-term equity-based incentives.
+Long-term equity-based incentives awarded to all NEOs are granted in the form of PSUs for 50% of the value and RSUs for the remaining 50% of the value.